SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/add-email-address.md

 7. <!-- online --> In the **Mobile phone number** field, you can enter their mobile number.
 This can be used to send messages by SMS.

 8. Click **OK**.
-The email address is added to the specified folder and will be available the next time you want to send an email.
+The email address is added to the specified folder and available the next time you want to send an email.

 <!-- Referenced links -->
 [1]: manage-folders.md